francescodc87/ipaPy2/README.md

     Help on function MSMSannotation in module ipaPy2.ipa:

-    MSMSannotation(df, dfMS2, allAdds, DBMS2, ppm, me=0.000548579909065, ratiosd=0.9, ppmunk=None, ratiounk=None, ppmthr=None, pRTNone=None, pRTout=None, mzdCS=0, ppmCS=10, CSunk=0.7, ncores=1)
+    MSMSannotation(df, dfMS2, allAdds, DBMS2, ppm, me=0.000548579909065, ratiosd=0.9, ppmunk=None, ratiounk=None, ppmthr=None, pRTNone=None, pRTout=None, mzdCS=0, ppmCS=10, CSunk=0.7, evfilt=False, ncores=1)
         Annotation of the dataset base on the MS1 and MS2 information.
 Prior probabilities are based on mass only, while post probabilities are based on mass, RT, previous knowledge and isotope patterns.

         Parameters
         ----------
-        df: pandas dataframe containg the MS1 data.
+        df: pandas dataframe containing the MS1 data.
 It should be the output of the function ipa.map_isotope_patterns()
         dfMS2: pandas dataframe containing the MS2 data.
 It must contain 3 columns
             -id: an unique id for each feature for which the MS2 spectrum was acquired (same as in df)
-            -spectrum: string containing the spectrum inforamtion in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'
+            -spectrum: string containing the spectrum information in the following format 'mz1:Int1 mz2:Int2 mz3:Int3 ...'
-            -ev: collision energy used to aquire the fragmentation spectrum
+            -ev: collision energy used to acquire the fragmentation spectrum
         allAdds: pandas dataframe containing the information on all the possible adducts given the database.
 It should be the output of either ipa.compute_all_adducts() or ipa.compute_all_adducts_Parallel()